appcanary/blog/source/articles/2016-07-07-vikhal-symantec.html.markdown

 ### Paying the Bills

-One quarter of the critical vulnerabilities found in Symantec's products last week was because they relied on out-of-date libraries with known security holes.
+One quarter of the critical vulnerabilities found in Symantec's products last week were there because they relied on out-of-date libraries with known security holes.

 Our product, [Appcanary](https://appcanary.com/?utm_source=blog&utm_medium=web&utm_campaign=compress), monitors your apps and servers, and notifies you whenever a new vulnerability is discovered in a package you rely on.